mezanddav/architect.cftools/README.md

 ## Debian first steps

-Your first command is to update Debian to latest version:\
+Your first command is to update Debian to the latest version:\
 `sudo apt update && sudo apt upgrade -y`

 Install basic tools that might be required during the installation:\